dotswg/dots-requirements/draft-ietf-dots-requirements.md

   through the signal channel under attack conditions.

 Filter:
 : A specification of a matching network traffic flow or set of flows.
-The filter will typically have a policy associated with it, e.g., rate-limiting or discarding matching traffic.
+The filter will typically have a policy associated with it, e.g., rate-limiting or discarding matching traffic [RFC4949].

 Blacklist:
 : A filter list of addresses, prefixes, and/or other identifiers indicating